What do you think of when you hear the word mercy?

 It’s one of the lessons we learn early on as a child.
 And though it’s difficult at times … even now as an adult … we try our best to give and get forgiveness.
 To be merciful.

-Perhaps we are the hardest on ourselves though.
+We are the hardest on ourselves though.
 It’s uncomfortable to ask others for forgiveness.
-And it can be difficult to ask God for His forgiveness.
+And it can be difficult to ask God for His forgiveness too.
 Especially when it’s been a while.
 So we put it off.

 We saw last week how Jesus Christ gave us the ultimate example of forgiveness … in His life and in His death.
 Afterall, he was an innocent lamb betrayed by Judas … and yet He forgave.
 Jesus was led to slaughter … and yet He forgave.
 And He ultimately died for the forgiveness of our sins.
 Yet He forgave.